karinazad/photo_app/README.md

 # PhotoApp
 A web application with REST API built using Flask-RESTful.
 Connected to a PostreSQL database.
 Contains an authentication server and a chat server (using web sockets).
+Created as a part of CS396 Web Development Course at Northwestern University (Winter 2022).

 <br>